Locations:

 Where is the nasopharynx?

 Your nasopharynx is located toward the bottom and back of your skull.
-It’s in the back of your nose and the roof of your mouth.
+It’s behind your nose and above the roof of your mouth.

 The top of your nasopharynx connects to your nasal cavity.
-The bottom connects to your oropharynx (middle throat), leading to your hypopharynx (lower throat), trachea and eventually lungs.
+The bottom connects to your oropharynx (middle throat), leading to your hypopharynx (lower throat), windpipe and eventually, lungs.

 What does the nasopharynx contain?

-• Eustachian tubes: These tubes run from the middle of your ears to your nasopharynx.
+• Eustachian tubes.
+These tubes run from your middle ear to your nasopharynx.
 They equalize ear pressure and drain fluid from your ear.

-• Adenoids (nasopharyngeal tonsils): These glands are part of your immune system and help protect your body from viruses and bacteria.
+• Adenoids.
+These glands are part of your immune system.
+They help protect your body from germs like viruses and bacteria during childhood.
+(Your adenoids usually disappear by adulthood.)

 Conditions and Disorders